 Of the 25 current NAVTA-approved veterinary assistance programs, there are three offered online:

-Penn Foster Career School (sponsored) of Pennsylvania is an affiliate of the Penn Foster College (above).
-Penn Foster Career School is nationally and regionally accredited with a NAVTA-approved Veterinary Assistant online program.
+Penn Foster College (sponsored) of Pennsylvania is nationally accredited with a NAVTA-approved Veterinary Assistant online program.
 In a 2014 study conducted by Penn Foster, they found that 87% of veterinary practices are more likely to hire a veterinary assistant who graduated from a NAVTA-approved program.
 This school also has a sample veterinary assistant lesson online to give prospective students a flavor of what to anticipate during instruction.
 Students enrolled in this program will need to secure a site for an eight-week externship.

 The Animal Behavior College (ABC) in lovely Santa Clarita, California provides an easy-to-follow, 11-step curricula for its students inspired by the Association of Veterinary Technician Educators (AVTE).
 The various faculties taught at ABC include animal restraint, radiology and ultrasound imaging, small animal nursing, pharmacy and pharmacology, office etiquette, and surgical preparation.
 This program boasts 2,100 instruction facilities nationwide and is open to residents of all American states as well as Canada.